Iran, US warships in first tense Mideast encounter in a year

 Footage released by the Navy showed a ship commanded by Iran’s paramilitary Revolutionary Guard cut in front of the USCGC Monomoy, causing the Coast Guard vessel to come to an abrupt stop with its engine smoking on April 2.

 The Guard also did the same with another Coast Guard vessel, the USCGC Wrangell, said Cmdr.
 Rebecca Rebarich, a spokeswoman for the Navy’s Mideast-based 5th Fleet.
+Such close passes risk the ships colliding at sea.

-Iran did not immediately acknowledge the incident, which resulted in no injuries or damage.
+Iran did not immediately acknowledge the incident in the southern reaches of the Persian Gulf, which resulted in no injuries or damage.

 “The U.S. crews issued multiple warnings via bridge-to-bridge radio, five short blasts from the ships’ horns, and while the (Iranian) Harth 55 responded to the bridge-to-bridge radio queries, they continued the unsafe maneuvers,” Rebarich said.
 “After approximately three hour of the U.S. issuing warning and conducting defensive maneuvers, the (Iranian) vessels maneuvered away from the U.S. ships and opened distance between them.”